 It’s a dramatic testament to the fact that a system or organization can only be as secure as the people who are operating or taking care of it.
 At Dropbox this is why we cultivate a culture of security where every employee, regardless of their role, takes personal responsibility for keeping Dropbox and our users secure.”

 Indeed, with more ways to set up an Enigma machine than there are atoms in the observable universe, the Nazis were convinced that Enigma ciphers were unbreakable.
-And indeed they were correct in believing that they were safe from a brute force attack; it would have taken a lifetime to run through each setting, and even with today’s modern computing power, you can’t break Enigma this way.
+And indeed they were correct in believing that they were safe from a brute force attack; it would have taken a lifetime to run through each setting at that point in history.

 However, clever people approached the problem differently, discovering and exploiting weaknesses with both the machine’s hardware, the user protocols set from above, as well as just every day user laziness, to attack and break the ciphers.